cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A big number of individuals (more than 300) have contributed to CT1, normally complimentary in their free time (some are listed in the dialog box you get after double clicking the "About" dialog box).
-Where some of the developers/contributors live can be found at the CrypTool website in the Google map (menu Team).
 We are extremely grateful to these persons.

 I'd like to mention some outstanding software developers / architects